 Education, Experience and Examination Requirements

 the education, experience and examination requirements described in the health

 specialists licensing law.
-An applicant must meet the education and experience requirements to become
+An applicant must meet the education and experience

 - a course in mathematics.

 examination with these other combinations of education and experience:

 - A master’s degree in public health that

 includes the course work described in 1-3 above and 3 months in an

 - A degree in environmental health or environmental

 science and 12 months of experience in practice as an environmental health

 - A baccalaureate degree in the physical, biological